What are cookies?

 Cookies are small pieces of data that are sent from a website and stored via a website user’s web browser while a user is browsing a website.
 When the user browses the same website in the future, the data that is stored in the cookie can be retrieved by the website to notify the website of the user’s previous activity.
 Cookies do a lot of different jobs, such as letting you navigate between pages efficiently, remembering your preferences, and generally improving the user experience.
 Cookies also help to ensure that advertisements you see online are more relevant to you and your interests.
 You can find more information about cookies at www.allaboutcookies.org.

-A list of the cookies we use and the purposes for which we use them is available here:
+A list of the cookies we use and the purposes for which we use them is available in the cookie acceptance banner displayed on each of our sites when you first visit and are asked to confirm your cookie preferences.

-Am I required to accept cookies to use this website?
+Am I required to accept cookies to use Cook websites?

 What are the types of cookies that websites use?